 Homemade baby food is a great way to provide wholesome, tasty, quality first foods for your baby.
 Check out the resources below, batch cooking ideas for beginner baby food basics, and our favorite combinations and recipes!

 I pinky promise!
 It's also much less expensive and less wasteful than store-bought versions.
-And honestly, it's more convenient!
+And honestly, it's more convenient.
+No, really.